BRA1L0R/handwriting/README.md

 ### writing

 when you put pen to screen, then switch to keyboard and back, it should feel seamless.
-This is because of three layers interacting -
+This is because of three layers interacting

-you are writing on an overlay canvas drawn over the Obsidian text editor - this overlay is drawn in codemirror 6 and accepts+records pen inputs. codemirror 6 is a program component that Obsidian uses to handles things like typing, cursor movement, text selection, etc
+first, you are writing on an overlay canvas drawn to match the Obsidian text editor. this overlay is made in codemirror 6 and accepts+records pen inputs. codemirror 6 is a program component that Obsidian uses to handles things like typing, cursor movement, text selection, etc

-second layer made of logic. the input guard lives here.
+second layer is made of logic. the input guard lives here.
 He gets to decide which events belong to Handwriting and which fall through to Obsidian

-Obsidian or its live editor, sits directly underneath - this is the base where all inputs go unless otherwise claimed
+Obsidian or its live editor, sits underneath - this is the base where all inputs go unless otherwise claimed

 to sum up: Obsidian's live editor handles the Markdown. transparent canvas layer above it draws the ink. then logic layer decides whether or not the thing poking it is a pen, a finger, or a palm